Azure/container-upstream/process/graduation_guidelines.md

 ## Process

 Each project in Azure Cloud Native Upstream (AzCNU) has an associated maturity level.
-A proposed AzCNU project should enter at the project's preferred maturity level.
 If the project originates within the AzCNU group, then it should begin at the Sandbox Stage.
-If a joining project originates outside of the AzCNU group, the preferred maturity level of the project must meet a 2/3 supermajority vote by the AzCNU technical oversight committee (TOC).
+If a project originates outside of the AzCNU group, the preferred maturity level of the project must meet a 2/3 supermajority vote by the AzCNU technical oversight committee (TOC).
 If the vote tally can not be met at the preferred maturity level, each previous level will receive a vote until a